-Answer: Seller carryback note performance extends well beyond on-time payments.
-The strongest-performing notes show clean payment ledgers, current escrow advances, documented borrower contact, intact collateral position, and audit-ready servicing records.
-Investors who track these signals catch problems weeks before default and protect resale value at exit.
-This list breaks down the ten performance signals professional servicers monitor on every seller-financed note — what each signal reveals about loan health, borrower trajectory, and the discount a note buyer will demand at sale.
+Seller carryback note performance extends well beyond on-time payments.
+The strongest-performing notes carry clean payment ledgers, current escrow advances, documented borrower contact, intact collateral position, and audit-ready servicing records.
+Investors who track these ten signals catch problems weeks before default and protect note resale value at exit.

 Most seller carryback investors learn the cost of weak monitoring at exit, when a note buyer prices the file at a steep discount because the servicing record is thin.
-The framework below pulls from The Pillars of Trust in Private Mortgage Note Investor Reporting, the cluster pillar that defines how documented servicing builds — or destroys — note value.
+The framework below maps directly to the documentation standards covered in Accurate Reporting: The Cornerstone of Secure Private Mortgage Investing — the foundational resource on how documented servicing builds or destroys note value.

 How do these signals stack up at a glance?